The photo is a loving tribute to my soul cat, Sisko who was fond of wild garlic.

 Some people call it wild garlic, some people call it field garlic.
 Whatever you call it, Allium vineale is a strong and flavorful vegetable.
+Or herb.
+Or spice.
 The flavor and appearance actually resemble those of onion more than garlic.
-Unmowed, it grows to be twelve to eighteen inches tall, with hollow gray-green leaves emerging from a single bulb, between one and two centimeters in diameter.
+Un-mowed, the top growth grows to be twelve to eighteen inches tall, with hollow gray-green leaves emerging from a single bulb, between one and two centimeters in diameter.
 A. canadense (aka wild onion) is a close relative, but has solid leaves and a distinctive netted sheath covering the bulb.

 Wild garlic may grow in clumps or as individual plants.
 The two growth habits are typical of different growing conditions.
 You’ll usually find the clumps in lawns.
 These plants have smaller bulbs, and slim, tender foliage that looks a lot like grass, only slightly darker.
 Because it grows faster than grass, you may notice patches in your lawn that are taller than the rest.
 Pick a stem and see if it smells like garlic.